lokal-profil/LSH/README.md

 ## Workflow

 All of these should be run from the main code folder.
+Note that the first 11 steps can be done without the actual image files.

 0. Copy config.py.sample to config.py and fill in your username and password
-0. Run `python py_listscraper.py old_connections`  # To make a copy of the latest Commons mappings
+0. Run `python py_listscraper.py old_connections data`, to make a copy of the latest Commons mappings
 1. Unpack the new csv files to the "original_csv" folder
-3. Update CSV_FILES in "py_prepCSVData.py" to the new file names
+3. Update `csv_config.json` to the new file names
-4. Run `python py_prepCSVData.py`  # to populate a new "clean_csv" folder
+4. Run `python py_prepCSVData.py`, to populate a new "clean_csv" folder
-5. Run `python py_analyseCSVData.py` and fix any errors, repeat until no actionable errors  # creates analysis-logg
+5. Run `python py_analyseCSVData.py` and fix any errors, repeat until no actionable errors
+  * creates analysis-logg
-6. Run `python py_crunchCSVData.py`  # to populate a new "data" folder
+6. Run `python py_crunchCSVData.py`, to populate a new "data" folder
   * Note that this takes some time and that there are two prompts at the start
-7. Run `python py_filenames.py`  # to generate the filenames
+7. Run `python py_filenames.py`, to generate the filenames
-8. Run `python py_makeMappings.py`  # to create mappingtables for Commons
+8. Run `python py_makeMappings.py`, to create mapping tables for Commons
 9. Upload the mapping tables to the right place
 10. Do the actual mappings...

-11. Run `python py_listscraper.py`  # to populate a new "connections" folder and update filenames
+11. Run `python py_listscraper.py`, to populate a new "connections" folder and update filenames
   * If filenames are updated then don't run again until Commons table has been updated.
-12. Run `python py_prepUpload.py moveHits ../bilder` where ../bilder is the relative path to the main image folder  # moves the relevant files to base folders and adds extension to filenames
+12. Run `python py_prepUpload.py moveHits ../bilder` where ../bilder is the relative path to the main image folder.
+Moves the relevant files to base folders and adds extension to filenames
-13. Run `python py_prepUpload.py makeAndRename ../bilder/m_a` etc. for each of the new image sub.folders  # creates info files and renames files
+13. Run `python py_prepUpload.py makeAndRename ../bilder/m_a` etc. for each of the new image sub.folders.
+Creates info files and renames files
   * Check `¤generator.log` for possible problems
-14. Run `python py_prepUpload.py negatives ../bilder/m_a` etc. for each of the image sub.folders containing negatives  # creates a positive version and renames correctly
+14. Run `python py_prepUpload.py negatives ../bilder/m_a` etc. for each of the image sub.folders containing negatives.
+Creates a positive version and renames correctly
-  * Series with negatives are A, B, D, E, O, G
+  * Series with negatives are A, B, D, E, G, O
   * Check `¤imageMagick-errors.log` for error reports
 15. Run `python py_prepUpload.py negativeCleanup ../bilder/m_a` etc. for each of the image sub.folders where 14. was run
   * Check `¤conversion-errors.log` for problematic conversions (fix manually)